 4 He will not fail nor be discouraged,

-until he has set justice in the earth,
+until he has set justice on the earth,

 and the islands wait for his law.”

-6 “I, God, have called you in righteousness.
+6 “I, the Lord, have called you in righteousness.

 I will hold your hand.